paulverising/DrGrantDFIR/README.md

 ## To Do
 - [x] build the base application
 - [x] design the database
+- [ ] extend the User model to assign cases
 - [ ] build the database
 - [ ] build user app
 - [ ] build cases page